Hurricane

 Our People

-Rich Johnson Certified Broadcast Meteorologist Welcome!
-I'm Rich Johnson, the founder and web developer at Tropicalweather.net.
+Rich Johnson Certified Broadcast Meteorologist Hello, I'm Rich Johnson, the founder and web developer at Tropicalweather.net.
 I graduated from Florida State University in 1983 with a B.S. in meteorology.
-I also have a M.S. in geosciences - applied meteorology from Mississippi State.
-Browse our hurricane forecast forum for the latest hurricane forecasts.
+I also have a M.S. in geosciences - applied meteorology from Mississippi State University.
+From childhood, I always was facinated by all types of weather.
+Growing up in Maryland, I experienced snowstorms, severe weather, and occasionally effects from a tropical cyclone.
+It wasn't until studying at Florida State did my interest in tropical meteorology grow.

 I started working at The Weather Channel ® in 1983 and had spent the next 25+ years working there.
-I started out as a weather producer, then soon was promoted to a forecaster, then to senior forecaster.
+I started out as a graphics artists and weather producer.
+I was promoted to a forecaster, then to senior forecaster as my forecasting skills increased.
 I began my television career at The Weather Channel ® in 1987 as I split time between forecasting and on-air work.
 By 1989 I was a full time on-camera meteorologist and continued in that role until 2009 before leaving.
 I returned to The Weather Channel® in a freelance meteorologist role from 2016-2018.

 I had the privilege of working with some of the finest hurricane forecasters in the world.
 Most notably were John Hope and Dr. Steve Lyons who previously were also forecasters at the National Hurricane Center.
 Even though I enjoy forecasting all aspects of weather, I spent a great deal of personal time studying the tropics developing my skills.

-I covered countless severe weather events while at The Weather Channel's ®.
-I was on the air during many hurricanes over the past couple of decades.
+I covered countless severe weather events while at The Weather Channel's ®. and was on the air during many hurricanes over the past couple of decades.
 Some of the more notable ones included Hurricane Andrew, Hurricane Katrina, and Hurricane Ike during landfall.
-More recently I also took part in the coverage of Hurricane Matthew.

 Certified Broadcast Meteorologist Seal National Weather Association Seal